-For definitions and additional information about sanctions in the Student Conduct process, please refer to the relevant sections in this document.
+For definitions and additional information about sanctions in the Student Conduct process, please refer to the Student Code of Conduct.

 Remedial Action

 Following a hearing, the Director of Student Conduct shall work with the Title IX Coordinator, who will oversee any necessary remedial action to restore or preserve the complainant's equal access to the university's education programs or activities.